 Today I address the main reason for the Asch's experiment, The social conformity.

 What is social compliance?

 In a simple definition, The social conformity it's about individuals in a social group who change their behavior, opinions and attitudes to fit the group's opinions.

 Often, and unconsciously, "relax" our criterion for not swimming against the current and avoiding potential conflicts.
 And that doesn't seem to be something that happens occasionally, but it seems to be installed in an area close to everyday.

 In a more complete definition, psychologists García Sáiz and Gil Rodríguez, authors of "Processes of Social Influence."
 (Ed.
 Pyramid) nuance:

-"We could speak about conformity for commission (act in the line pressing group), and default (not to act in a certain way because the group does not approve).
-So, It is more appropriate to use the congruence concept rather than movement, when we refer to a group ".
+"It could be talked about in accordance by commission (act on the line where the group presses), and by default (not acting in a certain way because the group doesn't approve).
+So, it is more appropriate to use the concept of congruence with the group, instead of movement".

 This video shows the sequence:

 The results were surprising, even for Asch himself.
 Although the task was simple social conformity occurred, so that the experimental subjects gave incorrect answers in a third (36,8 By 100) critical essays, what was practically never the case if they did the task alone (control group) And, therefore, without knowing the opinions of others.

 Most of the subjects pointed out that they had let therself go because they felt that most were right, and that they were wrong because they hadn't understood the instructions well or that their visual acuity wasn't good.